-When we looked at it this week, we were surprised how many tags relate to getting things done :-
+When we looked at it this week, we were surprised at how many tags relate to getting things done :-

 - Way of working.

 But it makes sense, right?
 Businesses need to get things done.
-But looking at other popular tags, it was clear, it’s often about getting new things done :-
+But looking at other popular tags, it was clear, that it’s often about getting new things done :-

 - Digital marketing.